AdobeDocs/analytics.en/help/export/analytics-data-feed/df-manage-feeds.md

    When updating the [!UICONTROL **Destination**] section for a data feed that you are editing, you can choose a different account and location to use for the new data feed in the [!UICONTROL **Account**] and [!UICONTROL **Location**] drop-down fields.

    If you want to edit the account and location for all data feeds where they are being used, you can edit the accounts and locations directly, as described in [Configure cloud import and export accounts](/help/components/locations/configure-import-accounts.md) and [Configure cloud import and export locations](/help/components/locations/configure-import-locations.md).
-However, legacy accounts and locations cannot be edited.
+Non-cloud accounts and locations cannot be edited.

 1. Select [!UICONTROL **Save**].